Dicklesworthstone/swiss_army_llama/README.md

 15. **Support for Multiple Models and Measures**: Accommodates multiple embedding models and similarity measures, allowing flexibility and customization based on user needs.
 16. **Ability to Generate Multiple Completions using Specified Grammar**: Get back structured LLM completions for a specified input prompt.
 17. **Real-Time Log File Viewer in Browser**: Lets anyone with access to the API server conveniently watch the application logs to gain insight into the execution of their requests.
+18. **Uses Redis for Request Locking**: Uses Redis to allow for multiple Uvicorn workers to run in parallel without conflicting with each other.

 ## Demo Screen Recording in Action
 [Here](https://asciinema.org/a/39dZ8vv9nkcNygasUl35wnBPq) is the live console output while I interact with it from the Swagger page to make requests.